The John Cowan Memorial Scholarship

 In remembrance of one of the Kansas Association of Mappers’ (KAM) most respected members, the John Cowan Memorial Scholarship was created for the purpose of assisting students of higher learning in their pursuit of a geographic-based education.
 John was passionate and outgoing about the importance of geographic knowledge, and this scholarship seeks to symbolically carry on John’s passion by providing financial assistance to those with a desire for a higher education in geography.

 The intent of the John Cowan Memorial Scholarship is to provide financial assistance to students within the State of Kansas pursuing a professional career in the field of Geography attained through a geographic-focused education.
-Upon acceptance of this award, the recipient will be asked to agree to the following:
+The recipient of this award will be encouraged to:

-1. Be a member of the Kansas Association of Mappers;
+1. Accept a complimentary one year membership to the Kansas Association of Mappers;

-2. Attend the KAM Annual Meeting/Conference (generally in September or October), if possible;
+2. Attend the KAM Annual Meeting/Conference (generally in September or October);

 3. Present at the KAM Annual Meeting and/or submit an article for publication in the KAM Metes